Itsrummmy/Mystic-Manuscript-Team-Project/README.md

 <!-- PROJECT OVERVIEW -->
 ## Project Overview

-This project encompassed a series of critical tasks, including rigorous data cleaning to address issues such as missing values, duplicates, and incorrect entries.
-I implemented stringent quality control measures to ensure data accuracy.
+This project encompassed a series of critical tasks, including rigorous data cleaning to address issues such as missing values and duplicate entries.
+I implemented stringent quality control measures to ensure data integrity.
 Throughout the project, I fostered collaborative relationships with the client and key stakeholders to clarify anomalies and refine the dataset.
 I meticulously documented the entire process, including detailed SQL code for table creation and quality control checks.
 Upon completion, I certified the dataset's readiness for analysis by completing a comprehensive Quality Control Form.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>